 5. Recreate An Old Childhood Photo For Her

-8. Tell Her All The Reasons You Admire Her
+7. List All The Reasons Why You Love Her

 9. Throw Her A Surprise Virtual Party

-If you want to take your Zoom call to the next level, turn it into a call with some surprise guest appearances.
-First, set up a time that works for her so she thinks it's just you two.
-Then, send the link around to her friends and other family members, and ask them to dial in one-by-one, every 20 minutes, so she gets a party that's full of surprises.
+If you want to take your video call to the next level, plan a few surprise guest appearances.
+First, set up a time that works for her so she thinks it'll be a chat with just you two.
+Then, send the link around to her friends and other family members and ask them to log in one by one, every 20 minutes, so she gets a party that's full of surprises.

 11. Have Her Favorite Meal Together